maltewirz/code-challenges/src/computer-science/system-design/systemDesignPrimer.md

 * Bloom filter & count-min sketch: Space efficient probabilistic based data structures
   * Bloom filter: can have false positives but no false negatives.
   * Count-min sketch: frequency table of events in stream of data
-* Paxos and etcd - Consensurs over distributed hosts e.g. leader election
+* Paxos and etcd - Consensus over distributed hosts e.g. leader election
 * Virtual machines & containers
-* Publisher-Subcriber over Queue
+* Publisher-Subscriber over Queue
   * Publisher publish message to a queue
   * Subscriber receives that message from that queue
   * Do not use for customer facing requests
 * Map reduce.
 Map is filtering the data and reduce is summarizing the data
 * Multi-threading, concurrency, locks, synchronization, CAS
+* Application layer:
+  * Separating web layer from application layer helps scale - single responsibility principle.
+  * Microservices: Suite of indecently deployable, small, modular services. (e.g. Photo Upload, Search feature etc.)
+    * Disadvantage Microservice: adds complexity when deploying and operating.
+  * Service Discovery: Using tools like Consul, Etcd can find services by keeping track of names, addresses and ports.
+Can also store key:value for config values.

 ## Tools